kgorking/ecs/README.md

 The angular brackets are needed because `ecs::parent` is a templated component which allows you to specify which, if any, of the parents components you would like access to.

 ### Accessing parent components[<img src="https://godbolt.org/favicon.ico" width="32">](https://godbolt.org/z/Toxc5MTbj)
 A parents sub-components can be accessed by specifying them in a systems parent parameter.
-The components can the be accessed through the `get<T>` function on `ecs::parent`, where `T` specifies the type you want to accesss.
+The components can the be accessed through the `get<T>` function on `ecs::parent`, where `T` specifies the type you want to access.
 If `T` is not specified in the sub-components of a systems parent parameter, an error will be raised.

 If an `ecs::parent` has any non-filter sub-components the `ecs::parent` must always be taken as a value or a constant reference in systems, or an error will be reported.